rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 - For the second table: EMP_DEPT
 - For the third table: {EMP_ID, EMP_DEPT}

-Now, this is in BCNF because left side part of both the functional dependencies is a key.
+Now, this is in BCNF because the left side part of both the functional dependencies is a key.

 #### DBMS 4NF
-- A relation will be in 4NF if it is in Boyce Codd normal form and has no multi-valued dependency.
+- A relation will be in 4NF if it is in Boyce Codd's normal form and has no multi-valued dependency.
-- For a dependency A → B, if for a single value of A, multiple values of B exists, then the relation will be a multi-valued dependency.
+- For a dependency A → B, if for a single value of A, multiple values of B exist, then the relationship will be a multi-valued dependency.

 | STU_ID | COURSE | HOBBY |
 | ---- | ---- | ---- |